NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/Patient-Flag-Implementation-Guide-Beta/Home/Use-Cases-2/PatientFlag-record/Retrieve-a-PatientFlag-with-associated-resources.page.md

 ## {{page-title}}

-## {{page-title}}

-## {{page-title}}
 ### Overview

 For high level requirements, {{pagelink:Home}}.

 ### Use Case

-A Patient Flag Record may be retrieved if it exists.
+A Patient Flag Record of a given type may be retrieved if it exists along with all supporting Additional Detail resources.
 It will be possible to determine that adjustment flags exist by searching for a {{pagelink:Home/FHIR-Assets/Profiles/England-Flag-Patient-Flag.page.md}} with:

-- {{pagelink:Home/FHIR-Assets/Profiles/England-Flag-Patient-Flag-Adjustment.page.md}} and patient search parameter
+- {{pagelink:Home/FHIR-Assets/Profiles/England-Flag-Patient-Flag.page.md}} and patient and code search parameters.

 <plantuml>